 When I arrived to the property, the weeds were literally halfway up my shins.
 I fired up my new, shiny, red Toro and began to hack away.
-Those 90-minutes of mowing required the strength of my entire body.
-There were times where I was certain that I wouldn’t make it, wiping sweat off my face, barely able to catch my breath, but I made it!
+Those 90 minutes of mowing required the strength of my entire body.
+There were times when I was certain that I wouldn’t make it, wiping sweat off my face, barely able to catch my breath, but I made it!

 By the time I arrived back home, pain and stiffness were starting to set in.
 I thought it would be a good idea to still go to my hot yoga class.
 Where I found the strength to get through, who knows!
 Overnight, ice packs and ibuprofen were my besties.
 As I lay flat on my ice pack in the quiet stillness of the night, it got me thinking.
 We will put forth tons of physical effort to see the fruits of our labor.
 But, will we put forth the effort it takes mentally to make the changes in our lives to be emotionally strong?